ddecoen/financing-component/README.md

 ## Acknowledgments

 Developed by the Coder Finance Team with guidance from:
-- CBIZ Arc (ASC 606 technical accounting)
+- Consultants (ASC 606 technical accounting)
-- Deloitte (External audit)
 - Anthropic Claude (Code development assistance)

-Special thanks to Dan deCoen for technical accounting expertise and requirements definition.
+Special thanks for technical accounting expertise and requirements definition.

 ---